Ultimate Guide to the Mueller Hut Hike

 Make sure to pack warm clothes and plenty of layers.
 Waterproof clothing and shoes will also come in handy.
 When hiking, my number one rule is to always pack more socks then you think you’ll need as having warm and dry feet will be a life saver!

-Bring a large bottle of water, pots and cooking equipment, and plenty of food!
+Bring a large bottle of water, pots and cooking equipment, as well as plenty of food!
+Lightweight meals such as freeze-dried meals are great.
+Other hiking foods to bring include nuts, chocolate, instant noodles, oats, and even pasta.

 If you are spending the night make sure to bring a sleeping bag, but no need to worry about a mat as the hut already has sleeping mats available for use.